Last Updated On

 Because I’m drinking more than average, am I more likely to get COVID-19?

-Alcohol tends to suppress your immune system, according to George F. Koob, Ph.D., an internationally-recognized expert on alcohol and stress, and the director of the National Institute on Alcohol Abuse and Alcoholism.
+Alcohol tends to suppress your immune system, according to George F. Koob, Ph.D., renowned for his work on alcohol and stress, and who serves as the director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 During a pandemic, drinking might not be the best way to kill time.
 “If you are indeed vulnerable to virus and infection,” Koob said, “It’s probably not a good idea to add [excessive drinking] in.”
 Most people are at risk for exposure to the coronavirus and should take precautions to avoid excessive alcohol consumption.

 How about the medications Ria prescribes?
 Will they make the infection worse?